JonasMuylaert/todo/README.md

 - POSTGRES_DB=(REQUIRED)
 - SECRET_TOKEN=('can be any character')(REQUIRED)

-4. RUN: docker-compose up -d
+4. RUN: docker-compose up -d (In windows run powershell)

 5. check the logs => docker-comose info -f ctf+c to close